Contact

 Difference between corridor and parcel

-In the past, the corridor was defined as the landscape or the area outside the forests.
+In the past, the parcel was defined as a landscape or as an area outside the forest.
 Today, in cadastral language, a parcel is understood to be the grouping of individual parcels within a district, whereby the district usually represents a town or municipality.
 The division into districts, parcels and parcels serves to provide a better overview and facilitates the assignment between the cadastral office and the land register.

 Finding a plot of land - these options are available